Treatment for Meth Addiction at Banyan Delaware

 - High blood pressure

 These negative physical and mental symptoms of methamphetamine addiction don’t include financial problems, relationship problems, and legal issues that are also associated with this disease.
 One of the most noticeable effects of methamphetamine is changes in physical appearance.
 A person who’s engaged in long-term meth abuse may begin to age rapidly and appear much older than they really are.
-Meth mites are also common hallucinations that meth addicts experience that can lead to skin sores, blisters, abscesses, scabbing, and other skin disorders.
+Meth mites are also common hallucinations that meth addicts experience.
+The users might see bugs that aren’t there or feel itchy from bug bites that don’t exist, both of which can lead to skin sores, blisters, abscesses, scabbing, and other skin disorders.

 Without meth addiction treatment, a methamphetamine user’s mental and physical health may continue to decline.
-Our residential treatment facility in Delaware offers treatment for meth addiction that’s led by addiction professionals who are well-educated and equipped to help patients reach sobriety.
+Our residential Delaware rehab center offers treatment for meth addiction that’s led by addiction professionals who are well-educated and equipped to help patients reach sobriety.

 Our Rehab Program for Meth in Delaware

 While not all of the damage caused by meth abuse may be reversible, treatment for methamphetamine addiction is available at our rehab center.
-Patients at our facility usually begin methamphetamine abuse treatment with medical detox.
+Patients at our facility usually begin methamphetamine abuse treatment with medical detox in Delaware.
 This treatment is led by medical personnel that provides round-the-clock supervision and medical support.
 Following detox, patients may then begin one of our levels of care.

 At Banyan Treatment Centers Delaware, our rehab program for meth addiction focuses on the root causes of dependence while preparing patients for their transition back to everyday life.
 We offer a unique approach to meth treatment that is unmatched by any other rehab center in Delaware.